OSH Answers Fact Sheets

 Confirmation of a anthrax diagnosis requires laboratory examinations which identify Bacillus anthracis in the blood, skin lesions or respiratory secretions.

 Laboratory blood tests can also detect whether the amount of certain specific protein (i.e. antibodies) has increased in the blood.
 An increase indicates infection by Bacillus anthracis.
 Antibodies are produced by special cells of the body's infection defense system to reduce or neutralize the effect of invading microorganisms.
+Tests may also be done using skin lesion swabs, spinal fluid or respiratory secretions.

 How is anthrax treated?